OskyRosky/Classification/README.md

 ⸻

-Intuition
+**Intuition**

-A CNN processes an image much like the human eye: it focuses on small areas first, then combines local insights into a global understanding.
+A CNN processes an image much like the human eye:

+It focuses on small areas first, then combines local insights into a global understanding.

 Each convolutional layer applies multiple small filters (kernels) that “slide” across the image, computing dot products between the filter and local pixel neighborhoods.
 This produces feature maps that highlight where certain patterns occur.